SamGarciaDev/htb-writeups/machines/backdoor/README.md

 /usr/bin/pkexec
 ```

-We can see that the binary _pkexec_ is available, which has been compromised recently under the _CVE-2021-4034_.
+We can see that the binary _pkexec_ is available, which has been compromised recently under the _CVE-2021-4034_ vulnerability.
 There are many exploits out there, I have used [this one](https://github.com/Almorabea/pkexec-exploit).
 Now it's simply a matter of setting up a Python server so you can share the file with the victim's machine and run it.